Atlas of Living Australia – making field guides accessible

 - December 12, 2012

-- Tags: Blogs & news Communications Tools & web services
+- Tags: Blogs & news Communications Tools & Apps

 The Atlas of Living Australia now has over 35 million records on Australian species freely and openly available through their website.
 What is not commonly known is that all the capabilities behind the delivery and visualisation of these records are also freely available via open “web services.”
 The Atlas encourages others to build new systems using these web services to further increase awareness of biodiversity in Australia.